Pregnancy Diary Week 15

 This week your baby is around the size of an apple or an orange.
 Find out what to expect for your baby and you right now, during pregnancy week 15.
 Also, learn about the nutritional benefits of apples during pregnancy.

 What you can expect at this time

-Pregnancy Week 15 - How Is Your Baby Growing?
+Pregnancy Diary Week 15: How Is Your Baby Growing?